 To create the best tone and balance all across the frequency range, the B342 uses the Baldwin Scale Design, a precise “recipe” for determining optimum sounding area, string length, bridge placement, and striking point.

 The B342’s 43 ½” tall height allows for a bigger soundboard than other compact uprights, resulting in a rich, powerful tone.
 The purity and balance of 100 percent virgin wool hammers improve to the length of the strings.
-Also, Baldwin uses many of the same premium tonewoods and components that are employed in its top professional pianos, including a spruce soundboard, solid two-ply beech, and hard maple bridge, spruce ribs and back frame, and a 19 ply hard maple pin block.
+Also, Baldwin uses many of the same premium tonewoods and components, including a spruce soundboard, solid two-ply beech, and hard maple bridge, spruce ribs and back frame, and a 19 ply hard maple pin block.

 Furthermore, Baldwin’s Full Blow Direct Action improves the instrument’s feel and response, resulting in a tremendously expressive playing experience.
 The B342 costs roughly 7000 dollars.